Subtitle: How Studying Healthcare’s Contracting Models Changed the Way I Buy Ads

 Thanks for reading

 Useful?
 Interesting?
 Have something to add?
-Let me know.
-Seriously, I love getting email and hearing from readers.
-Shoot me a note at roman@sharedphysics.com and I promise I'll respond.
+Shoot me a note at roman@sharedphysics.com.
+I love getting email and chatting with readers.

 Who am I?

 I'm Roman Kudryashov.
-I work with early and mid-stage companies to fix problems, build new things, and scale operations.
+I'm a healthcare technologist and organizational fixer with too many side projects.
+I typically work with early and mid-stage companies to build, fix, or scale operations.
 I've done this for product, engineering, data, marketing, and design teams.
-Most of my career has oscillated between working in healthcare or consumer product goods, with a brief but useful early side quest through politics and journalism.
-My longer background is here and I've written about some of the companies and projects I've led here.
+My longer background is here and I keep track of some of my side projects here.

 Roman